 Generally speaking, RAID has socket limitation except for software RAID.
 The number of sockets is determined by physical RAID controller.
 However, Windows 10 Storage Spaces and software RAID don't have this limitation.

 Generally speaking, operating system treats RAID as one disk.
 So, if the disks in hardware RAID have different capacities, space wasting will occur.
 However, Windows 10 Storage Spaces will not cause this waste because operating system can still operate single drive.

 Besides, Windows 10 Storage Spaces has ReFS, which can make users free from trouble of data verification.

 As for read write speed performance, many people have tested.
-They find that the sequential reading/writing speed of RAID 0 is approximately twice of that of Storage Spaces simple mode.
+They find that the sequential reading/writing speed of RAID 0 is approximately twice that of Storage Spaces simple mode.
 However, their 4K reading/writing speeds are almost the same.

 Besides, the sequential reading speed of RAID 1 is slightly faster than that of Storage Spaces two-way mirror mode.
-But the sequential writing speed of RAID 1 is approximately a half of that of Storage Spaces two-way mirror mode.
+But the sequential writing speed of RAID 1 is approximately half that of Storage Spaces two-way mirror mode.
 Their 4K reading/writing speeds are almost the same.